 Investing headlines have many Americans wondering what’s ahead for the stock market.
-Last year there were periods of extreme volatility and many investors experienced declines in their annual returns.
+There have been periods of extreme volatility and many investors are experiencing declines in their returns.

-Reacting to the gyrations, some jittery investors pulled out of the market, while the patient ones who stayed in experienced the benefits of the market’s upswing.
+Reacting to the gyrations, some jittery investors have pulled out of the market, while the patient ones are waiting for the upswing.
 Keep in mind that in times of upheaval, trying to time the market becomes a fool’s errand.
 That’s because market timing involves two precise investing decisions: when exactly to get out of the market, and when to get back in.

 Bull or Bear in 2022?